WHEA Logger Error Event ID 17

 - There are 2 parts to this fix.
 You will cross reference the Windows log with the bangs in device manager.

 How to identify:

-1. Start by looking at the Windows logs to get more detail.
-Open Windows Event Logs/System and locate the WHEA Logger errors.
+1. First, start by looking at the Windows logs to get more detail.
+Then open Windows Event Logs/System and locate the WHEA Logger errors.
 The event ID might be 17, 18, 19 etc or any other number.

-2. Double click on the error in the logs then click on the DETAILS tab.
+2. Next, double click on the error in the logs then click on the DETAILS tab.
 Expand the SYSTEM details.

 3. Look specifically for BUS, DEVICE and FUNCTION numbers.
 (This is how you will identify which item in device manager is causing the problem.)